Stacey Philpot, Psy.D.

 Stacey graduated Summa Cum Laude with a degree in psychology from Dickinson College in Carlisle, Pennsylvania, and received her doctorate in Organizational Psychology from Rutgers University in New Brunswick, New Jersey.
 Her doctoral research explored how early family experiences influence women’s career expectations and selection of work roles.
 Stacey lived and studied in both London, England and Osaka, Japan.

-Originally from California, Stacey now resides in Haddonfield, New Jersey with her husband, two children, and a very friendly retriever.
+Originally from California, Stacey now resides in Haddonfield, New Jersey with her two children and a very friendly retriever.